curtischong/monster-house/README.md

 # monster-house

+Thanks for looking at my submission!
+I called my image repository "Monster House" because it consumes images like there's no tomorrow.

-# Run locally
+# Steps to Run Locally

+1. In a terminal pane, start the webapp
+   `cd webapp && yarn start`

-1. run the persistent localstack instance running to mock aws `cd server && docker-compose up`
+2. run the persistent localstack instance running to mock aws `cd server && docker-compose up`

+Now we have to spin up an ngrok instance to properly expose our locally-stored files to the imagga API

+3. Start ngrok in another terminal
+   `./ngrok http 4566`

+4. copy the ngrok url into the `ngrokURL` variable in `config.yaml`:
+   The url should look like: `https://cd6017426bf0.ngrok.io`

-2. In another terminal pane, start the go server
+5. In another terminal pane, start the go server
    `cd server && go run main.go`
-3. In another terminal pane, start the webapp
-   `cd webapp && yarn start`

-planning:

-- I want to host localstack on docker
-  - I'll use s3 to store the images
-  - I have to build an s3 client

-I want to test that uploading and everything works

-- upload to localstack and see if permissions work and everything

-The question: command line or webui

-if webui, it'll be a react app communicating with the backend

-- I can setup graphql but I'm lazy
-- Just rest is enough

-docker pull localstack/localstack
+# Testing

+Sorry for not writing any tests.
+It's my last week of work and I'm trying to close up my tickets.